-Aceh Sumatra —the last place on earth where orangutan, rhino, elephants and tigers co-exist and where turtles nest every night of the year.
+We are based in Aceh Sumatra the last place on earth where orangutan, rhino, elephants and tigers co-exist and where turtles nest every night of the year.
 Held in our collective minds since the devastating 2006 Boxing Day Tsunami, this is one of most important wild places left on Earth.
-Nature lovers with our roots sunk deep in Sumatra, we see wildlife disappearing and palm oil and coffee plantations expanding.
-Rainforest is going up in smoke and livelihoods are destroyed by floods and polluted waterways.

 Coconuts in Indonesia are grown by independent farmers, where most other commodities are driven by conglomerates.
 Palm oil businesses can access bank finance by using their large landholdings and factories as collateral.
 Smallholder farmers can’t - they don’t benefit from economies of scale.

-We have supported over 500 farmers to form collectives.
+We work with over 500 farmer families.
 We know each farmer by name, map land boundaries together, and share knowledge and stories.

 Farmer collectives are the centre point for improved agricultural productivity, education and financial services.
 Families who once never had a bank account will have greater opportunities for improving their family’s wellbeing and have a safety net in times of crisis.